-South Fork Eagle River Trail is a 10.8 mile lightly trafficked out and back trail located near Eagle River, AK that features a lake and is good for all skill levels.
+South Fork Eagle River Trail is a 10.7 mile lightly trafficked out and back trail located near Eagle River, Alaska that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This is a long hike.
 Close to 11 miles.
 Bring plenty of water and a snack for yourself and dog.
 We took our dog and the boulders at the end are very challenging.
 I wouldn't take him again.
 We had a hard time scaling them.
 Beautiful scenery though.

 It was a beautiful hike.
 The kids and dogs loved it too!